TJacka/SIApp/README.md

 **Tech Used:** HTML, CSS, JavaScript

-Utilizes information from the open source API, OpenAI.
+Utilizes data from the open source API, OpenAI.

 <br>